-To search by day of the week hover the mouse over all the AA Meetings Melbourne in the menu and select the required day and time.
+To search by day of the week and time hover the mouse over ‘Meetings’ in the menu and select ‘By Day of Week’.

 What can I expect at an AA meeting in Melbourne?